-Resulting from the lack of alternative types of housing, over 50% of Nunavummiut lives in social housing, and 80% of those living in social housing and over the age of 19 earn less than \$23,000 a year.
-Furthermore, it is important to note that 97% of the social housing tenants are Inuit.
-Because of gaps in the housing continuum, households in the rental market with adequate incomes are stuck not just in terms of being able to shift into homeownership, but also into different rental housing.
+Resulting from the lack of alternative housing types, over 50% of Nunavummiut live in social housing, and 76% of those living in social housing and over the age of 19 earn less than \$33,280 a year.
+Furthermore, it is essential to note that 97% of the social housing tenants are Inuit.
+Because of gaps in the housing continuum, households in the rental market with adequate incomes are stuck not just in terms of being able to shift into homeownership but also into different rental housing.